HTTPArchive/almanac.httparchive.org/src/content/en/2025/pwa.md

   )
 }}

-Overall, there are considerable changes to the data from the 2022 HTTP Almanac. service worker usage has taken a huge leap from around 1.7% to 18.9%.
+Overall, there are considerable changes to the data from the 2022 Web Almanac. service worker usage has taken a huge leap from around 1.7% to 18.9%.
 That is around a 10 times increase in adoption. manifest usage is slightly higher but remains at a very similar spot as it was 3 years ago.

 ## PWAs and Fugu APIs